Suriiya-M/Suriiya-M/README.md

 👋 Hi, I'm Surya!

 🚀 Passionate software developer with a focus on building dynamic web applications.
-Proficient in Java, Python, PHP MySQL, and front-end technologies like HTML, CSS, and JavaScript.
+Proficient in Java, Python, PHP, MySQL, and front-end technologies like HTML, CSS, and JavaScript.

 🎓 Recent B.Sc.
 (Computer Science) graduate with hands-on experience in developing scalable web applications.
 Currently working on a web-based inventory management system using Spring Boot.